AlphaSense-Engineering/privatecloud-cli/CONTRIBUTING.md

 ### Installation Command

-The `install` command is designed to install the AlphaSense Enterprise Kubernetes resources from the specified YAML files.
+The `install` command is designed to install the Private Cloud Kubernetes resources from the specified YAML files.

 The command performs the following steps: